The Great Barrier Reef is popularly known to be planet Earth’s most extensive coral reef system.

 The southern islands, especially the Whitsunday region, are the most diverse and supports 1,141 species of plants which are all propagated by birds.

-There were also many instances of coral bleaching which occurred due to the rising of the ocean’s temperatures in the summers of 1998, 2002 and 2006.
+Instances of coral bleaching, due to the rising of the ocean’s temperatures in the summers of 1998, 2002 and 2006.

 Eventually, coral bleaching is expected to become a yearly occurrence due to climate change.